-Preparation of the Silver Nanoparticle Powder
+2.4 Preparation of the Silver Nanoparticle Powder

 The silver nanoparticle formulation was centrifuged in a Lark refrigerated centrifuge.
 The centrifugation was done at 8000 rpm for a time duration of 10 minutes and the resultant pellet was collected and then washed twice with distilled water.
-It was later purified and dried at 60°C. Finally, the silver nanoparticle powder that was obtained was collected and stored in an air-tight Eppendorf tube.
+It was later purified and dried at 60°C using a hot air oven.
+Finally, the silver nanoparticle powder obtained was collected and stored in an air-tight Eppendorf tube.

-Study of Anti-bacterial Activity of Ag-NPs Against Streptococcus mutans, Staphylococcus aureus and Enterococcus faecalis
+2.5 Study of Anti-bacterial Activity of Ag-NPs Against Streptococcus mutans, Staphylococcus aureus and Enterococcus faecalis

 The Agar-Well Diffusion Method was used to assess the antimicrobial efficacy of Ag-NPs.
 Different dilutions of Ag-NPs were tested against 3 organisms - Streptococcus mutans, Staphylococcus aureus and Enterococcus faecalis.
-Their fresh bacterial suspensions were dispersed on the surface of Muller-Hinton Agar containing plates.
-Ag-NP concentrations of (25, 50 & 100) μL were incorporated into the wells and the plates were then incubated at 37°C for 24 hours.
-Antibiotics were used as a positive control and the zones of inhibition were recorded for each well.
+The fresh bacterial suspensions were dispersed on the surface of Muller-Hinton Agar containing plates.
+Ag-NP concentrations of (25, 50 & 100μL) were incorporated into the wells and the plates were then incubated at 37°C for 24 hours.
+Antibiotics were used as a positive control and the zone of inhibition were recorded for each well.

-Statistical Analysis
+2.6 Statistical Analysis